AndrewPHunter/UdaciCards/README.md

 ### Getting Started

 <p>
-There are known issues with regard to using create-react-native-app and npm hence it is strongly suggested to use [yarn](https://yarnpkg.com/en/) for setting up the project.
+There are known issues with regard to using create-react-native-app and npm hence it is strongly suggested to use <a href="https://yarnpkg.com/en/" target="_blank">yarn</a>.

 * clone the repo
 * setup projects and dependencies